Obion County Vehicle Impound Guide

 • Valid driver's license (or someone with valid license): The person retrieving the vehicle must have a valid, unexpired driver's license.

-• Vehicle registration: Proof that the vehicle is registered to you (or to someone who has authorized you to retrieve it).
+• Vehicle registration or title: Proof that the vehicle is registered to you (or to someone who has authorized you to retrieve it).

 • Proof of insurance: Current insurance documentation for the vehicle.

-• Cash or credit card for fees: Be prepared to pay the towing and storage fees.
+• Payment for fees: Be prepared to pay the towing and storage fees.
 Contact the impound lot in advance to confirm accepted payment methods.

 If You Don't Have a Valid License